 Birth Abroad to U.S. Citizen Parent

 You may be a U.S. citizen if you were born abroad to at least one parent that was a U.S. citizen.
 If you were born abroad to two U.S. citizens and at least one of your parents lived in the United States at some point in his or her life, then in most cases you are a U.S. citizen.
-If you were born abroad to one U.S. citizen, in most cases, you are a U.S. citizen if all of the following are true:
+If you were born abroad to one U.S. citizen, on or after November 14, 1986, you are likely a U.S. citizen if all of the following are true:

 - One of your parents was a U.S. citizen when you were born;